 Covid-19 Travel Advice

-Now that flight bans are gradually being lifted, we are doing our utmost to ensure that you can once again experience the excitement of travel in a post-Covid-19 scenario.
+Now that Malta International Airport has reopened to commercial flights, we are doing our utmost to ensure that you can fully enjoy the journey as you travel through our airport.
 In line with the recommendations of local and international authorities, we have taken all necessary measures, invested in new technologies, and re-trained our front-liners to allow you to feel safe and secure every step of the way from check-in to boarding.

 While we are doing our very best to protect you, we also need your cooperation in helping us maintain a safe airport environment for all our guests and team of dedicated employees.
 If you are ready to fly again, do take a minute to familiarise yourself with how you should prepare for your journey through the airport by having a browse through this regularly updated page.